Not an AI story.

 impact

-What this keynote sets in motion
+What the keynotes set in motion

-The keynote deliberately introduces a different pace.
+The keynotes deliberately introduce a different pace.

 Thinking slow in a time that mainly pushes toward thinking fast.

-It creates space to think instead of reacting immediately.
+Creating space to think instead of reacting immediately.

-For strategy and policy.
+Space for strategy and policy.
 And for personal reflection.

 The conversation shifts: